-During the first three months of 2024, we acquired certain assets and the operations of Quality Door & Millwork, Inc. ("Quality Door") and Hanson Truss Components, Inc. ("Hanson Truss") for a combined total of approximately \$59.0 million.
+During the first three six months of 2024, we acquired certain assets and completed the operations acquisitions of Quality Door & Millwork, Inc. ("Quality Door") and Hanson Truss Components, Inc. ("Hanson Truss"), RPM Wood Products, Inc. ("RPM"), Schoeneman Bros.
+Company ("Schoeneman") and TRSMI, LLC ("TRSMI") for a combined total of approximately \$59.0 132.9 million, net of cash acquired.

 Quality Door is a millwork distributor, serving Idaho markets in the Boise and Idaho Falls areas.
 Hanson Truss produces trusses, serving the areas of Northern California and Western Nevada.
+RPM provides a diverse product mix of lumber, windows, doors, millwork and trusses in northeastern Florida.
+Schoeneman manufacturers trusses and provides building materials and products to eastern South Dakota, and western Iowa.
+TRSMI manufactures and distributes trusses around the Detroit, Michigan area.

-During the first three months of 2023, we acquired certain assets and operations of Noltex Holdings, Inc. and affiliates ("Noltex") for \$84.6 million.
-Noltex manufactures trusses and provides building components to the single and multi-family markets, serving Texas markets in the Dallas-Fort Worth, San Antonio, Houston, Lubbock, and Midland areas.
+During the first three six months of 2023, we acquired certain assets and operations completed the acquisitions of Noltex Holdings, Inc. and its affiliates ("Noltex"), Builder's Millwork Supply ("BMS"), and JB Millworks ("JBM") for a combined total of \$84.6 96.6 million.
+Noltex manufactures trusses and provides building components to the single single- and multi-family markets, serving Texas markets in the Dallas-Fort Worth, San Antonio, Houston, Lubbock, and Midland areas.
+BMS and JBM manufacture and supply millwork and trim in the Anchorage, Alaska and Chattanooga, Tennessee areas, respectively.